Meebuhs/arco/README.md

 # arco

-Arco is a responsive fixed-sidebar layout with a two column masonry grid which also features a landing page, a 404 page and a simple permalink structure.
+Arco is a responsive fixed-sidebar layout with a two column masonry grid which also features a landing page, a 404 page, smooth page transitions and a simple permalink structure.

+This theme also utilises [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) and [jekyll-sitemap](https://github.com/jekyll/jekyll-sitemap) to ensure your work will be seen.

 See this theme in use at [meebuhs.github.io](https://meebuhs.github.io) and check the [https://github.com/meebuhs/meebuhs.github.io](source code) to get yourself started.